opengisch/QField-docs/documentation/how-to/pictures.en.md

 - Alternatively, you can add images into the `drawing_templates` folder found inside your QField app folder.
 If you are not familiar with that app folder, its location is shown at the bottom of the About QField overlay.

-Templates shipped alongside projects as well as the QField app folder will be shown when users choose 'Draw a sketch' within attachments widget's 3-dot menu.
+Templates shipped alongside projects as well as the QField app folder will be shown when users choose 'Draw a sketch' by pressing the 3-dotted menu icon of the attachment widget.

 !![picture path](../assets/images/drawing_templates.png "")